TC2's David Rohde on Telecom

 From this perspective, what’s important is not the fact that some people aren’t trading up (which analysts should have seen all along) but their anxiety about not trading up that’s the key.
 The source of that anxiety is the same one you face in your job – overwhelming cultural pressure by everyone who IS trading up to support mobile broadband, with an end-user sensitivity to the selection of the telephony/data device that was never seen in the world of office desktop phones and PCs.

-If your senior management team asks why your company’s mobile demands seem to be running counter to a supposed “slowdown” in the market growth, help them to understand why you and your end-user base – or at least the part of it that’s the subject of wireless procurements – are in the part of the stratified market that’s seeing little or no slowdown at all.Tags: BYOD, Mergers and Acquisitions, Wireless Data
+If your senior management team asks why your company’s mobile demands seem to be running counter to a supposed “slowdown” in the market growth, help them to understand why you and your end-user base – or at least the part of it that’s the subject of wireless procurements – are in the part of the stratified market that’s seeing little or no slowdown at all.Tags: BYOD, Mergers, Verizon Wireless, Wireless Data